Athlyn Green is an avid crocheter and knitter. She designs and sells handcrafted goods.

 The dishcloths seen here can be crocheted in record time and are perfect for the practical crocheter.
 When you don't care about looks and are more interested in serviceability, these cloths make the grade.

 This cloth is worked in half double crochet stitch, which creates texture (good for scrubbing) and the edging is worked in single crochet.
-Nothing could be easier and if you want basic dishcloths, made with simple stitches and that can be whipped up in one sitting, this pattern may be to your liking.
+Nothing could be easier and if you want basic dishcloths, made with simple stitches, that can be whipped up in one sitting, this pattern may be to your liking.

-They Ain't Pretty But They Sure Do Clean
+They Ain't Pretty but They Sure Do Clean!

 If you don't care for fancy, you can quickly make good serviceable dishcloths that will stand you in good stead for your kitchen cleaning tasks.
 Crocheting is faster than knitting, so if you plan on making a number of dishcloths, it's an ideal medium to quickly and easily make dishcloths, without having to worry about dropped stitches or fancy edgings.

 A Funny Story About Choosing the Right Dishcloth Cotton

 Your dishcloths are only as good as your cotton . . .

 I discussed this problem with the saleslady in the craft section of a department store and mentioned that my crocheted dishcloths did not perform as expected and had been, in fact, a complete and utter bomb.
 This wise lady suggested that for knitted or crocheted dishcloths, one had to use the correct cotton yarn.
 Kitchen cotton or Handicrafter cotton, she said.
 Huh!
 Slap me silly, that was a new one to me.
 She directed me to the cotton section and sure enough, I saw balls of crochet cotton with dishcloths peeking from the front labels.

 While still somewhat skeptical, I purchased a large ball of "dishcloth yarn."
 I noticed that it had a thread-like quality and was less fuzzy than standard acrylic yarn.
 That got me thinking about my doilies.
 Anyone who is familiar with doilies made from cotton thread knows that when they get wet, they are very absorbent.
 Hmm . . . maybe the saleslady was on to something after all.

 No Frills and Furbelows

-It's a good bet that even Marilla (Anne of Green Gables) would have liked these.
+It's a good bet that even Marilla ("Anne of Green Gables") would have liked these.

 - Ch = chain stitch